-3.1.2 Oracle interMedia Java Servlet Photo Album Sample Application
+3.2.1 Oracle interMedia Java Servlet Photo Album Sample Application

-The interMedia Java Servlet Photo Album sample application demonstrates the use of Oracle interMedia Java Classes for servlets and JSP to upload and retrieve multimedia data to and from the database.
-Users access the servlet application to view the contents of the photo album, including thumbnail versions of each photo, to view the full-sized version of any photo, and to upload new photos into the album.
+The interMedia Java Servlet Photo Album sample application demonstrates the use of Oracle interMedia Java Classes for Servlets and JSP to upload and retrieve multimedia data to and from the database.
+Users access the servlet application to view the contents of the photo album, including thumbnail versions of each photograph, to view the full-size version of any photograph, and to upload new photographs into the album.

-3.1.2.1 Running the Java Servlet Photo Album Application
+3.2.1.1 Running the Java Servlet Photo Album Application